How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Your condition doesn't meet the specific criteria

 Most reputable providers offer full refunds if they can't issue your certificate.
-You can then try alternative approaches (e.g., appeal to your NHS GP or seek second opinion).
+You can then try alternative approaches (e.g., visit a local clinic or seek a second opinion).

 How long is a medical certificate valid?